areel-noman/Gym-Management-System/README.md

 ﻿# Gym-Management-System

-Gym Management System: lightweight web app to manage members, classes, trainers, attendance, payments, and reports.
-Modular code, role-based auth, responsive UI, Flask reference stack, easy setup, tests, and MIT license—ideal for small gyms and developers.
+About
+A lightweight, modular project for gyms to track memberships, class schedules, trainer assignments, attendance, and payments.
+Designed for easy setup, clear code structure, and simple customization so small gyms or developers can extend it quickly.

+Features
+Member management (profiles, membership types)

+Class scheduling and bookings

+Attendance tracking with check‑in/out

+Payment records and basic invoicing

+Trainer and staff management

+Admin dashboard for overview and reports

+Tech Stack
+Backend: Flask (Python)

+Frontend: HTML/CSS + Bootstrap or React for SPA

+Auth: Email/password with role-based access